zeehio/podman-blog-entry-tmp/blog-entry.md

 You will get your user name, the initial subordinated UID and the length of the subordinated id range.
 If you don't have additional subuids, you will have to enable user namespaces.
-Follow the [rootless tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) in the podman documentation if you have issues.
+Follow the [rootless tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) in the Podman documentation if you have issues.

 The Linux kernel lets users map their own UID and their subordinated IDs in "user namespaces".
 The user can impersonate those subordinated IDs as if they were their own.